eu-digital-identity-wallet/eudi-docs-site/docs/getting-started-issuer-provider.md

 # Build an issuer

+If you are responsible for providing the PID or Qualified or Non-Qualified Electronic Attestatios to the EUDI Wallet, you need to develop on issuer.

-The reference implementation offers a comprehensive set of tools, libraries and test services to support and help you with building your own issuer.
+The reference implementation offers a comprehensive set of tools, libraries and test services to support you with building your own issuer.
 Let’s get started!

 ## Try the test issuer